-As a precaution, when going outside, make sure to protect your skin by applying sunscreen.
-If you have a full head of hair, spray suntan lotion at the roots or wear hats to protect your scalp against the harsh sun.
-It is important to protect your skin from the sun’s rays, as prolonged exposure can increase the risk of skin problems in the future.
+As a precaution, when going outside, make sure to protect yourself from the sun’s rays.
+If you have a full head of hair, spray suntan lotion at the roots or wear hats to protect your scalp against the sun.
+It is important to protect your skin and scalp, since prolonged exposure to UV rays can increase the risk of skin problems in the future.